Parul-developer/code-demo/README.md

 # code-demo
-This is a  demo for Git &amp; Github account
+This is a  demo for Git &amp; Github account.